MelanieTorres425/Work-Day-Scheduler/README.md

 ## How it Works

 When the user opens the planner , they are able to see the day in 24 hour timeblocks.
-They are also able to click the event and edit and save new.
-If the time has passed the blocks will be the color grey if past, red if present, and green if future.
+They are also able to add events and edit.
+If the hour is in the past, the blocks will be the color grey, red if it is present, and green if in the future.
+Will save info in local storage , so you will be able to refresh and still keep your data.

 ## Technology